-The new Renewable Heat Incentive (RHI) Scheme Regulations 2018 have been published and subject to parliamentary approval, are expected to be introduced in April 2018.
+The new Renewable Heat Incentive (RHI) Scheme Regulations 2018 have been published and came into effect on the 22nd May 2018.

 - You can apply for a Tariff Guarantee if you have: